Don’t Fall Prey to the Get Started on the Internet Ploys

 Why?
 Because layoffs are still happening.
 People are getting more desperate than ever.
 And, the last holdouts, those who have scoffed the Internet for years are finally giving in, so to speak, and trying to figure out how to take the plunge and start making millions online.

 The truth is, I don’t care what process or system you buy into.
 If you are new to the Internet, you are going to have to go through the wickets just like everyone else.
-You’re going to learn some things the hard way. you will attempt to learn some things on your own and get massively discouraged when things don’t quite work the way you planned…even if you follow their systems step-by-step.
+You’re going to learn some things the hard way.
+You will attempt to learn some things on your own and get massively discouraged when things don’t quite work the way you planned…even if you follow their systems step-by-step.
 You’ll be scratching your head wondering why Internet marketing comes so easy to everyone but you.

 You’re going to spend some money and see little or even no return.
 You will be tested to see if you have what it takes to persist.

 How’s that for some Friday encouragement?
 Not very inspiring is it?
 Well, I’m just telling the truth.
 Whether you follow someone’s proven system or go it alone, nothing comes easy on the Internet or any other part of operating a business.
-Even the hotshots you’re getting emails from that want to tell you their stories of how they got started online and how non-technical they were and how they didn’t do any work or didn’t even have a computer…have gone through the wickets to get where they are.
+Even the hotshots you’re getting emails from that want to tell you their stories of how they got started online and how non-technical they were and how they didn’t do any work or didn’t even have a computer…have gone through the wickets to get to where they are.

 Some have made their millions faster, some slower.
 But all have three things in common, these are:

 2. Starving for Success – Every successful Internet marketer I know was so hungry and even starving for success that nothing stood in their way.
 If one thing didn’t work, they changed course and tried something else.
 They lived and breathed Internet marketing because making that success was more important than anything to them.
-The crash and burn experience and their starvation for success wasn’t enough either though.
-They needed one more thing…
+The question, “How many hours of my day do I need to spend on (fill in the blank)?”
+NEVER entered their minds!

 3. Charisma – You’ve seen the speakers on-stage with their jokes, stories and sales pitches that you just can’t say no to.
 Many Internet marketers do not have that kind of charisma, but some have charisma in what they write.
 Or, they have charisma in how they participate on social networks.
 Some simply have more of a psychological or scholastic charisma in that they have a knack for looking at statistics and predicting what kinds of promotions people online might respond to.
-One of my former clients who went off on his own makes $50K a month online doing just that.
-No speaking gigs.
-No books written.
-Just has a knack for looking at stats.

 So, my point is that you should beware of falling prey to the get started online pitches you’re hearing about because most of them know first-hand that most people will not have the experience, the starvation or the charisma to work through their systems and methods.
 But, they also know you’re not going to ask for a refund either.
 They’ll gladly take your money though!